uwcartlab/webmapping/Chapter10/readme.md

 ### III.
 Creating a Color Scale

 The next step toward creating our choropleth map is to build a color scale that we will use to visualize our attribute data on the map.
-You worked with a linear color scale in Module 7, Lesson 3 that created an unclassed color scheme.
+You worked with a linear color scale in Chapter 7, Lesson 3 that created an unclassed color scheme.
 You should use a classed color scheme for your D3 map using 4-7 classes based on recommendations in cartography.
 There are multiple classification methods for classed choropleth maps.
 Three common schemes are easy to implement in D3: quantile, equal interval, and natural breaks.
 Your choropleth map should be classed, but which classification method you choose should depend on the structure of your data.

 -   _**Quantile**_ classification places an equal number of data values in each class, and works best when you want to create a map with the same number of enumeration units in each class but do not care about how wide the class ranges are.
 Quantile also works well for data measured on an ordinal scale as well as for comparison of multiple variables measured in different units (which might be the case for your D3 map multivariate dataset).